Heriberto-Juarez/React-Gallery/README.md

 - Add a parallax effect
 - Add Content to the gallery (On top of an image of your gallery)
 - You get two arrows to control the selected image.
+- The images are preloaded for a fast and smooth transition between each image in the gallery

 ## Installation